MoltenMods/Unify/README.md

 Custom regions can be added by modifying the `[Region 1]`, `[Region 2]` ... `[Region 5]` sections of the configuration file.
-The sections allow you to modify the display name of the region, the IP address of the region, and the port of the region.
+The sections allow you to modify the display name of the region and the IP address of the region.

 If the IP field is left empty, the region will not show up in game.